yuewangmk/yuewangmk.github.io/_pages/research.md

 ---

 ## Working Papers
+*Note: Manuscripts for the following works are available upon request.*
 - Understanding Demand Structure in the Two-Sided Markets: A Network-Based Rev- enue Analysis Approach.
     - *with* Yi Zhao, Ying Zhao
     - **Job Market Paper**